bschnei/ebu-bootloader/README.md

 * [UEFI on U-Boot](https://docs.u-boot.org/en/latest/develop/uefi/uefi.html) was [broken](https://lore.kernel.org/regressions/NpVfaMj--3-9@bens.haus/T/).
 * The hardware random number generator contained in the Cortex-M3 coprocessor was [not available to the OS](https://gitlab.nic.cz/turris/mox-boot-builder).

-This project fixed these issues and seeks to contribute the fixes to upstream projects.
-This project is only focused on the ESPRESSObin Ultra but contributions to support other devices that use the A3700 chipset are welcome.
+This project fixed these issues.
+This guide is specifically for the ESPRESSObin Ultra, but it can be adapted to build bootloaders for other A3700 devices.

 ## Build Host